Taoist Chinese Medicine

-Acupuncture points are located in the small depressions or hollows in the skin called gates.
-Thru these gates, one can access the internal streams and rivers of energy that transport Qi and blood.
-Qi and blood give sustenance to the interaction and cohesion of mind, body and spirit.
-Fundamentally, illness manifests when Qi, Blood and Fluids are either blocked, depleted or imbalanced, which diminishes its healthy coherence to the point of dysfunction or eventually illness.
-Acupuncture can reorganize this dynamic by opening, closing or harmonizing the flows within the rivers and streams (channels).
+Acupuncture points are located in the small depressions or hollows in the skin called points or gates.
+Through these gates, the practitioner can access the internal streams and rivers of energy that transport Qi, Blood and Fluids.
+Qi and Blood give sustenance to the interaction and cohesion of mind, body and spirit.

 In the realm of acupuncture, the most common energetic pathways used are the 12 meridians or regular channels.
 These meridians connect to the yin and yang organ systems of the body.
-This system is generally emphasized in Chinese medical schools, however there are other energy channels that are equally valuable, known as the 8 extraordinary vessels.
+This system is generally emphasized in Chinese medical schools; however, there are 8 energy channels that are equally valuable, known as the 8 Extraordinary vessels.

-Qigong Tui Na therapy is a special branch of Chinese medicine that is not as well known as acupuncture or other forms of Chinese therapies in the west.
-Tui Na works mainly with the pre-natal energies of the right, left and central channels which are formed within the original fertile egg.
-The meridians are formed later during fetal development.
+Qigong Tui Na Massage is a special branch of Chinese Medicine that is not as well known as acupuncture or other forms of Chinese therapies in the west.
 This process of working with the natural energies within the body helps it to adapt to the natural energetic surroundings in which it exists.
-Qigong Tui Na helps to reconnect, coordinate and bring the body back to its original balance.
+Qigong tui na helps to reconnect, coordinate and bring the body back to its original balance.

-The use of herbs in China dates back thousands of years and there is an extensive materia medica that has been compiled over the centuries.
-Chinese Herbal Therapy is used to supplement and direct the body’s own healing energy to improve its physiological functions.
-Herbs can enhance the efficiency of digestion, metabolism and circulation.
-This helps to balance the vital functions of the body and to create a healthy and harmonious internal environment.
-Chinese Herbs can be purchased in whole, powder or liquid extract form, and also in patent (over the counter) remedies that come in capsules or pill form.
-There are also external patches, poultices, linaments and lotions for injuries, infections, and first aid needs such as bug bites or toxic plants.
-Herbs can be used in conjunction with eastern or western therapies.
+The use of herbs in China dates back thousands of years and there is an extensive Materia Medica that has been compiled over the centuries.
+Herbal therapy is used to supplement and direct the body’s healing energy to improve it physiological functions.
+Herbs can enhance the efficiency of digestion, metabolism and circulation to balance the energy of the body and create a healthy and harmonious internal environment.